 She has to her credit a biography of the noted Urdu litterateur Ismat Chughtai A Fearless Voice (Rupa & Co) and her articles, features, book and film reviews and interviews with celebrities have been published in the Asian Age, the Hindu, the Pioneer, the Open Magazine, Good Housekeeping and The Little Magazine.
 She also writes her blog on cinema https://manjulanegi.wordpress.com/

 Kunal Srivastava is a former Broadcast Journalist specialising in Social and Alternate Media Strategies.
 Kunal is an MBA from Narsee Monjee Institute of Management Studies and currently working as a Director, Diorama International Film Festival & Film Market.
 In the field of Cinema, Kunal has been a Production Manager on several films such as 'Sonu Ke Titu ki Sweety' and 'PSV Garuda Vega'.
 He has produced 90 films for Google and some other foreign Television Networks.
 As a Writer, he has written extensively for foreign publications on Indian Cinema.
-Kunal teaches social media strategies for promotion of feature and short films at the Indian Film Institute classes.
+Kunal teaches Pre Production Production, Distribution and Marketing Strategies at of feature and short films at the Indian Film Institute workshops.